Klortho/gene-protein-tool/README.md

 * Now, the search is re-evaluated anew.
 The application refreshes the result set, gene and protein data, with new calls to NCBI E-utilities.
-* This is one area where the app could be improved: it should only make new calls to E-utilities, for a given gene or protein record, after some reasonable expiration period, perhaps one week.
 * Note that the "Save result set" button is greyed-out.
 This is because we are not logged in.
 You can only save results sets after logging in.
 * Click the header again to go back to the home page